glycerine/greenpack/README.md

 your generic fields into a reserved []byte field that you add to your structs for this purpose.

-Update 2025-March-24, v0.535.0: Ouch! generics processing requires a whole lot more (slow!) code parsing, and it significantly slows down greenpack on codebases that don't need it.
-I've made the default to be generics off for now.
-Generics support can be activated with the `-generics` flag which defaults to false.
+Update 2025-March-24, v0.535.0: Ouch!
+Finding
+the generic instantiations requires a whole lot more (slow!) code analysis, and it significantly slows down greenpack on codebases that don't need it.
+I've turned this part of generics support off for now.
+Full(er) generics support can be re-activated with the `-generics=true` flag, but the default is now false.
+So, while the non-generic fields of a generic struct are still serialized, and pre/post load hooks still called, without -generics=true we (a) don't attempt to locate instantiations; we
+(b) don't automagically write test code for the first instantiation; and (c) we skip serializing generic fields (those with type parameters) in generic structs.
+Via the hooks, you can of course still implement the workaround described just above.

 ### Automatic pointer Dedup off by default for now.